qooxdoo/qooxdoo/documentation/manual/source/pages/widget/selectbox.rst

 --------
 * Mouse and keyboard support.
 * Items with plane text and/or icons
-* Ellipsis: If the label does not fit into the widget bounds an ellipsis (”...”) is rendered at the end of the label.
+* Ellipsis: If the label does not fit into the widget bounds an ellipsis ("...") is rendered at the end of the label.

 .. _pages/widget/selectbox#description:

 Description
 -----------
-The SelectBox has the same act like the ComboBox, but the SelectBox doesn’t allow user input only selection is allowed.
+The SelectBox has the same act like the ComboBox, but the SelectBox doesn't allow user input only selection is allowed.

 For more details about ComboBox see: :doc:`combobox`